keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Session 7.md

 > You each find yourselves in a place of your own comfort, with a letter that had just arrived in the mail.
 Odd - considering the state of the city means that even the mail companies are avoiding entering.

 #### Opening Scene
-Open with all three of the people sitting in a fast food place,
+Open with all three of the people sitting in a fast food place.
+It's quiet, only a couple employees behind the counter and one guy who had just picked up his food by the time they entered.

 #### Jessie
 Scene description.